 Protect a Dog’s Paws: Invest in Doggie Boots

 Just as a child might hate wearing their snowsuit, your dog might not be a fan of wearing the boots at first.
 It could take a little time and patience on your part to get your dog trained to love (or at least tolerate) wearing their new snowshoes.
 Start with putting them on for short periods of time around the house.
 After a job well done, praise or reward them and continue to increase the amount of time until they’re used to wearing them.

 This may seem like common sense, but consistently checking your dog’s paws is a guaranteed way to make sure they’re healthy.
-After every walk you should look to see that their paws are free from cracks or any type of abrasions.
+After every walk, you should look to see that their paws are free from cracks or any abrasions.
 Here’s how to do a thorough check of your dog’s precious paws: